 For information on putting together an application for the European Green Capital Competition please take a look at our guidance note.

 Two-tier evaluation process

-A panel of internationally acknowledged Experts will assess the information supplied by each city.
-This will include qualitative evaluations and a peer review of each application based on the 12 indicators above.
-A shortlist of cities will be determined by the Expert Panel for the 2021 EGCA.
+A panel of internationally acknowledged Experts assesses the information supplied by each city.
+This includes qualitative evaluations and a peer review of each application based on the 12 indicators above.
+The Expert Panel determines the shortlist of cities that enter into the final stage of the competition.

-The shortlisted cities will be invited to present their action plans and communication strategies to the Jury.
-Following these presentations the Jury will deliberate and the European Green Capital 2021 will then be announced at an award ceremony in June 2019.
+The finalist cities are then invited to present their action plans and communication strategies to the Jury.
+Following these presentations, the Jury deliberates and selects the winner of the European Green Capital Award.